Africa Roundup: Kenya’s BRCK acquires EveryLayer, Nigeria’s TeamApt eyes global expansion

 TeamApt, whose name is derivative of aptitude, bootstrapped its way to its Series A by generating revenue project to project working for Nigerian companies, according to its CEO.

-The venture now has a developer team of 40 in Lagos, according to Eniolorunda, who spent 6 years at Interswitch as a developer and engineer himself, before founding the startup in 2015 .
+The venture now has a developer team of 40 in Lagos, according to Eniolorunda, who spent six years at Interswitch as a developer and engineer himself, before founding the startup in 2015.

 “The 40 are out of a total staff of about 72 so the firm is a major engineering company.
 We build all the IP and of course use open source tools,” he said.

-TeamApt’s commercial bank product offerings include Moneytor— a digital banking service for financial institutions to track transactions with web and mobile interfaces—and Monnify, an enterprise software suite for small business management.
+TeamApt’s commercial bank product offerings include Moneytor — a digital banking service for financial institutions to track transactions with web and mobile interfaces — and Monnify, an enterprise software suite for small business management.

 On performance, TeamApt claims 26 African bank clients and processes $160 million in monthly transactions, according to company data.
-Though it does not produce public financial results, TeamApt claimed revenue growth of 4,500 percent over a three year period.
+Though it does not produce public financial results, TeamApt claimed revenue growth of 4,500 percent over a three-year period.

-Quantum Capital Partners, a Lagos based investment firm founded by Nigerian banker Jim Ovia, confirmed it verified TeamApt’s numbers.
+Quantum Capital Partners, a Lagos-based investment firm founded by Nigerian banker Jim Ovia, confirmed it verified TeamApt’s numbers.

 “Our CFO sat with them for about two weeks,” Elaine Delaney told TechCrunch.